 Several houses in Sheffield have found themselves furnished with handcrafted planters, side tables, ottomans or coat racks over the past couple of years, since Kisha Bradley let her Girls With Drills workshops loose in the city.
 The workshops bring women and girls together to build something nifty for the home, and their confidence at the same time.
 For many they’ve been an introduction to not just how to use (and not be terrified of) drills and handsaws, but also to Kisha and the wider work she does under the banner of her social enterprise Bright Box.

-As Chief Tinkerer at Bright Box Makerspace, Kisha aims to get children to play around with creative tech, get stuck in with hands-on problem-solving activities, and be confident to try new things.
+At Bright Box Makerspace, Kisha aims to get children to play around with creative tech, get stuck in with hands-on problem-solving activities, and be confident to try new things.
 After popping up with a string of workshops and sessions in various venues around the city, in spring 2019 Bright Box settled into its own, very colourful home in Castlegate, where there’s space for even more curiosity and creativity for both children and adults.

 Here Kisha talks us through her motivations and how she came to set up Bright Box in Sheffield.